Thesohan/test/reference/apollo-rest-api/peoplebulk_match/bulk-people-enrichment.md

 ---
 title: Bulk People Enrichment
 excerpt: >-
-  Use the Bulk People Enrichment endpoint to enrich data for up to 10 people with a single API call.
+  Use the Bulk People Enrichment  dfendpoint to enrich data for up to 10 people with a single API call.
 To enrich data for only 1 person, use the <a href="https://docs.apollo.io/reference/people-enrichment" target="_blank">People Enrichment endpoint</a> instead. <br><br>Apollo relies